Tony Evers proposes spending $1.7 billion of surplus on tax relief, $150 payments to residents

 Democratic Gov. Tony Evers on Thursday unveiled a plan to spend almost half of the state's projected $3.8 billion surplus on a range of measures including tax relief for caregivers, increased education spending and to send a $150 check to every resident in the state.

 Evers' proposal to spend nearly $1.7 billion in state funds — made possible thanks to a surplus created by a mix of increased tax collections and billions in federal pandemic funds pumped into the state over the last two years — stands in stark contrast to Republican leaders' plan to hold on to the projected funds until the next budget process, which begins in 2023.
-The Republican-led Legislature will need to approve of Evers' proposal in order for it to take effect.
+Republicans who control the Legislature and would need to sign off on such a proposal in order for it to take effect signaled Thursday they have no plans of passing Evers' proposal.

 Evers, who is running for a second term this year, said during a press conference at the Capitol building Thursday his proposal to spend more than $815 million to provide a $150 rebate to every resident in the state "is not a reelection thing" and he hopes he can get Republicans behind the idea.